ybyzek/theniledev-examples/metrics/README.md

    ]
    ```

-3. Get measurements from Nile (refer to code [src/getMetrics.ts](src/getMetrics.ts) which shows two different queries).
-You should get one measurement for when the instance was created (`nile.system.DB.instance.created`), and one that is what you sent in the previous step (`custom.DB.instance.myMetric`).
+3. Filter measurements from Nile (refer to code [src/filterMetrics.ts](src/filterMetrics.ts) which shows two different queries).
+In this example, you should get one measurement for when the instance was created (`nile.system.DB.instance.created`), and one or more measurements that were produced in the last 4 hours (the time range is configurable) including what you produced in the previous step (`custom.DB.instance.myMetric`).

    ```
-   yarn get-metric
+   yarn filter-metrics
    ```

    The output for the metric `nile.system.DB.instance.created` should resemble: